WallStreet 30 Industry Average Indices or Dow 30 Stock Index - Wall Street 30 Stock Index

 Strategy to Trading WallStreet 30 Index

-During Economic Slow-Down & Recession
+During Economic Slow Down & Recession

 Contracts and Specs

-Margin Requirement Per 1 Lot - $150
+Margin Requirement Per 1 Contract - $150

-Note: Even though general and overall trend is generally moves upwards, as a trader you've to consider and factor on daily market price volatility, on some of the days the Indices may move in a range or even retrace and pull back, the Indices market retracement/pullback move may also be a substantial one at times & therefore as a trader you need to time your trade entry strictly using this strategy: strategy & at the same time use suitable and proper and appropriate money management principles/guidelines just in case there's more unexpected market trend volatility.
+Note: Even though general and overall trend is generally moves upwards, as a trader you've to consider and factor on daily market price volatility, on some of the days the Indices may & might move in a range or even retrace and pull back, the Indices market retracement/pullback move may also be a substantial one at times & therefore as a trader you need to time your trade entry strictly using this strategy: trading strategy & at the same time use suitable and proper and appropriate money management principles/guidelines just in case there's more unexpected market trend volatility.
 About money management guidelines/techniques in Indices lessons: What's Stock index money management guidelines and methods & Stock Index equity management methods/strategies.

 More Guides and Topics: